 When using ARM templates for your deployments you will find your build or your release pipeline in a situation where you need to get some of those generated values from your template or some references from the resources that ARM created in Azure for you.

-I have a couple of PowerShell functions that end up getting leveraged in my VSTS Build . . .
+I have a couple of PowerShell functions that end up getting leveraged . . .

 Using YAML to define your builds

 In a previous post I talked about high-level and somewhat generic approaches to getting your CICD pipeline to be responsible for more than just your builds but also you infrastructure deployment.

 Now I'd like to walk though a an actual implementation of a build definition as . . .

 The concept of a build definition as code as it relates to a build server for continuous integration means using an actual declarative language to define how your build should works instead of using a web user interface to define your build steps.
 You can use a general purpose programming language, . . .

 Visual Studio Team Services Command Line Interface

 As a command line junkie of sorts and a big fan of the Hub project from GitHub I was looking for a quick way to status information from my current VSTS projects.
 Things like . . .

 Infrastructure as Code